 Note: If the system restarts before you are able to complete step 3, repeat steps 1 and 2 of this procedure.

 3. Go to the System Maintenance menu.

-On systems without ARCS PROMs, you see the text message shown below.
 Type <Esc> to go to the System Maintenance menu when you see this message:

-'''

 Starting up the system...
 To perform system maintenance instead, press <Esc>.

-'''